selecsosi/json_serialization/README.md

 from the top level directory

-Don't forget to install the requirements
+Don't forget to install the requirements `pip install -r requirements.txt`